gouiferda/dell-5400-hackintoch/README.md

 No detection of laptop lid closing | N/A
 HDMI port doesn't work | N/A
 No touch screen | N/A
+Trackpad Pinch To Zoom/Tap to Zoom​ | N/A

 ## What works